ABOUT CACAO.

 -

-Ceremonial cacao is made from a single ingredient, whole cacao beans, with nothing added or removed.
-This is what distinguishes is from cacao powder: a product that has the highly prized cacao butter removed.
+Ceremonial cacao refers to premium, pure cacao ethically sourced from small, family-run sustainable farms.
+It’s made from a single ingredient: whole cacao beans - with nothing added or removed.
+This is what sets it apart from cacao powder, which has the highly prized cacao butter extracted.

 -